 The Business and Export Assistance Program (Guarantee Program) was authorized by the 1998 Legislature by merging the Business Assistance Program and the Export Assistance Program, authorized in 1988 and 1987, respectively.
 AIDEA's goal under the Guarantee Program is to encourage projects that help diversify Alaska's economy and provide or retain jobs for Alaskans.
 The Guarantee Program provides a guarantee up to 80% of the principal balance, not to exceed \$1 million, to the financial institution who made the loan.
 The guarantee also covers accrued interest on loans.
-Guarantees totaling \$1.2 million were outstanding at June 30, 2020.
-During FY 20 in response to the COVID-19 global pandemic, AIDEA modified this program to include an emergency guaranty program for Alaska's financial institutions entitled Sustaining Alaska's Future Economy Guaranty Program (AK SAFE).
+Guarantees totaling \$4.5 million were outstanding as of June 30, 2021.
+During FY 21 in response to the COVID-19 global pandemic, AIDEA modified this program to include an emergency guaranty program for Alaska's financial institutions entitled Sustaining Alaska's Future Economy Guaranty Program (AK SAFE).
 Under this program, up to \$50 million was authorized to support guarantees.
-As of the end of December 2020, AIDEA issued 10 guarantees supporting \$7.2 million in additional funding to businesses.
+As of the end of December 2021, AIDEA issued 10 guarantees supporting \$7.2 million in additional funding to businesses.